elliotkendallUCSF/chef-opendj/README.md

 * `node['opendj']['install_dir']` - Where to unpack the software.
 Defaults
 to `/opt`

+* `node['opendj']['dsml_enabled']` - Whether to enable the DSML gateway.
+Defaults to true.
+If set, you will also need the Tomcat recipe and to place a copy of the DSML gateway war file in the files_default directory - see below.

 * `node['opendj']['user']` - The user to run as.
 Defaults to `opendj`

 * `node['opendj']['user_root_dn']` - The root DN of the directory.
 Defaults